Trustroots/mediawiki-nostr-auth/README.md

 # mediawiki nostr auth extension

-This extension should enable people to log into mediawiki with their nostr identity.
+This extension enables people to log into mediawiki with their nostr identity.

+It is using [NIP-05](https://github.com/nostr-protocol/nips/blob/master/05.md) to only allow users that have specific domains.

+It currently relies on [NIP-07](https://github.com/nostr-protocol/nips/blob/master/07.md) so it will only work with browser extensions that can hold your nsec private key.

+The extension is related to the [nostroots](https://github.com/trustroots/nostroots) project, the goal is to move [trustroots](https://www.trustroots.org/) onto [nostr](https://nostr.net/).

+We want to support [NIP-46](https://github.com/nostr-protocol/nips/blob/master/46.md) in the future.

 ## Usage
 On your wiki go to `Special:NostrLogin`